-In undemanding environments their performance is good, but great care must be taken to mount them accurately and they will need extensive protection to deliver good performance in any environment where dust, shock or moisture feature.
+In undemanding environments their performance is good, but great care must be taken to mount them accurately because any misalignment has a significant impact on linearity.
+For this reason the encoder disc, sensor and processing electronics are often packaged inside a housing including bearings.
+Seals are usually added for environments where dust, shock or moisture feature.
 These problems with moisture mean that optical encoders are also a poor fit for products that operate in cold or high humidity environments; condensation can affect reliability.

-Inductive sensors have a good reputation for robustness and accuracy and they are first choice for a range of safety critical applications in challenging environments.
+Inductive sensors have a good reputation for robustness and accuracy and they are first choice for a range of applications requiring high reliability in challenging environments.

 Several types of sensors are based on inductive principles, including simple proximity switches, variable inductance sensors and synchros.
 These offer a range of performance in respect of cost, resolution and linearity.

+Typical examples are LVDTs for linear measurement and RVDTs for rotary.
 In these sensors, primary coils excite secondary coils in the housing of the sensor.
-The current in the secondary coils will then vary in proportion to the proximity of a ferromagnetic core.
+The EMF in the secondary coils will then vary in proportion to their coupling to a moving ferromagnetic core.
 By using multiple receive coils and calculating the position based on the ratio of signal in each coil confounding factors like temperature can be removed.